bertptrs/tracing-mutex/README.md

 should first acquire `Foo` then you can never deadlock.
 Of course, with just two mutexes, this is easy to keep track of, but once your code starts to grow you might lose track of all these dependencies.
 That's where this crate comes in.

+This crate tracks the order in which you acquire locks in your code, tries to build a dependency tree out of it, and panics if your dependencies would create a cycle.
+It provides replacements for existing synchronization primitives with an identical API, and should be a drop-in replacement.

 Inspired by [this blogpost][whileydave], which references a similar behaviour implemented by [Abseil][abseil-mutex] for their mutexes.